Question to consider:

 Bulimia involves cycles of excessive eating followed by eliminating food through vomiting or with laxatives.
 Eating disorders can lead to many complications, some of them very serious, like heart conditions and kidney failure.
 It is crucial for anyone with an eating disorder to stabilize their health, then continuing medical care and counseling to reach full recovery.
 Eating disorders can be treated successfully with medical care, psychotherapy, counseling, or coaching.

-If you think you might have an eating disorder, visit a doctor or your campus health center.
+If you think you might have an eating disorder, visit a doctor or your local health center.
 The National Eating Disorders Association also offers information, help, and support.

 Most people feel sad at times.
 This is a normal reaction to loss or struggles we face.
 Being sad is not the same as having depression.
 When intense sadness lasts for several days or even weeks and you are no longer interested in activities you once enjoyed, it may be depression.
 Depression can lead to a variety of emotional and physical problems and can decrease a person’s ability to function at work and at home.